fbpx

 • Micromanaging their spending: once you give them money, it’s theirs, just let them spend it as they wish.

 • Assuming children won’t understand financial concepts.
-They will, just take your time explaining it in simple terms.
+They will just take your time explaining it in simple terms.

 • Not talking to children about charitable giving.
-It’s important to teach your children practical compassion while reminding them how exceedingly fortunate they are to not lack.
+It’s important to teach your children practical compassion while reminding them how exceedingly fortunate they are not to lack.

 Check out